mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 * There is _no_ explicit transaction active, that is, _autocommit_ is used,
 * there is an _explicitly_ read-only transaction (that is,`START TRANSACTION READ ONLY`) active, or
-* there is a transaction active and _no_ statement that modify the database has been performed.
+* there is a transaction active and _no_ statement that modifies the database has been performed.

 In practice, the last bullet point basically means that if a transaction has